tmargary/glassdoor_salary_prediction/README.md

 ## Web Scraping

-Tweaked the web scraper github repo (above) to scrape 2000 job postings from glassdoor.com.
+Tweaked the web scraper GitHub repo (link below) to scrape 2000 job postings from glassdoor.com.
 With each job, we got the following:

 - Job title
 - Salary Estimate